 The ancients also intuited that creation is a process that involves organization and creates greater complexity as it continues to unfold.
 In the biblical story, each stage of G-d’s process of creation involves separating or differentiating (הבדל).
 G-d separates night from day, dry land from water.
 As G-d separates and organizes, the world becomes increasingly complex and diverse.

-At the same time, the biblical story makes it clear that this unfolding diversity emerges from (and perhaps within) a single source, G-d.
+At the same time, the biblical story makes it clear that this unfolding diversity emerges from a single source, G-d.

 Then there’s this from Neil deGrasse Tyson: ”Every one of our body’s atoms is traceable to the Big Bang and to the thermonuclear furnaces within high-mass stars that exploded more than five billion years ago…stardust brought to life…” The universe had a beginning.
 We are made of the same substance as it.
 We are everything, and everything is us.

-Unfolding diversity and complexity in unity sets the stage for a story of relationship.
+Unfolding diversity and complexity from unity sets the stage for a story of relationship.

 But what about the biblical text’s assertion that creation occurred in six days with a seventh day for rest?
 Science tells us creation “emerged gradually, over billions of years.”